Guillermo Gallego

-Guillermo Gallego is an American data scientist, academic and author.
-He is the Liu Family Emeritus professor at Columbia University, the Crown Worldwide Professor Emeritus at The Hong Kong University of Science and Technology and is the X.Q.
-Deng Presidential Chair Professorship at The Chinese University of Hong Kong, Shenzhen.
+Guillermo Gallego is the Liu Family Emeritus professor at Columbia University, the Crown Worldwide Professor Emeritus at The Hong Kong University of Science and Technology and is the X.Q.
+Deng Presidential Chair Professorship at The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen).
+Since 2025, he has served as the Dean of School of Data Science at CUHK-Shenzhen.

-Gallego is most known for his works on discrete choice models, dynamic pricing, pricing analytics, assortment optimization and dynamic programming.
-Among his authored works are his publications in academic journals, including Management Science, Operations Research, Mathematics of Operations Research, and MSOM, as well as a book titled Revenue Management and Pricing Analytics.
-He is the recipient of two best-papers awards from Management Science and Operations Research, the 2011 INFORMS Historical Award of the Revenue Management & Pricing Section, the 2012 INFORMS Practice Award, the 2016 INFORMS Impact Prize, the 2021 INFORMS Revenue Management and Pricing Section Prize among others.

-Guillermo has been elected as an INFORMS fellow in the class of 2012 and an MSOM fellow in the class of 2013.
-He is a Hong Kong Institution of Engineers (HKIE) Fellow since 2016, and has been listed in Stanford's List of World’s top 2% scientists.

 Education

-Gallego completed his B.A. in Mathematics from the University of California in 1980.
+Gallego completed his B.A. in Mathematics from the University of California, San Diego in 1980.
 Later in 1987, he obtained his M.S. from Cornell University, followed by a PHD from the same institution in 1988.

 Career

 Gallego began his academic career at Columbia University in 1988, holding various positions within the Department of Industrial Engineering and Operations Research, promoted to full professor in 2000, and to the Liu Family Professorship in 2012.
 Additionally, from 2016 to 2022, he served as the Crown Worldwide Professor of Engineering at The Hong Kong University of Science and Technology.
 Since 2022, he is the holder of the X.Q.
 Deng Presidential Chair Professorship at The Chinese University of Hong Kong, Shenzhen.

 From 2002 to 2008, he held an appointment as the department chairman of Industrial Engineering and Operations Research (IEOR) at Columbia University.
 Gallego served as the department head of the Department of Industrial Engineering and Decision Analytics at Hong Kong University of Science and Technology from 2016 to 2021.
 He currently serves as the Operations Research Area Coordinator in the School of Data Science at the Chinese University of Hong Kong, Shenzhen.
+Since 2025, he has served as the Dean of School of Data Science at CUHK-Shenzhen.